SiriusAhu/YOLOv5_Real_Time_Detection_Sample/README.md

 ### Step 1: Clone yolov5 reporsitory

-Since this model require `pytorch`, please make sure you have GPU support.(`pytorch CPU` version is also OK, but with lower efficiency)
+Since this model require `pytorch`, please make sure you have GPU support.(`pytorch CPU` version is also OK, but it's with lower efficiency)

 ```bash
 git clone https://github.com/ultralytics/yolov5